 Essential oils can cause sensitization over time.

+Once you are sensitized to an essential oil, you will need to stop using that essential oil and/or its components for a couple of decades.
 Bath Geek is made for people who are already allergic to various things and need to avoid various allergens.
 As an allergy sufferer myself, I understand all too well the hassle of living with allergies, even non-life-threatening ones.
 (I can’t even begin to imagine what life is like with life-threatening allergies.)
 Why on earth would I want to cause even more allergies in myself and others?

 Essential oils limit my market.